uikit/uikit-site/docs/pages/nav.md

 </div>
 ```

-**Note:** By default, the nav has no styling.
+**Note** By default, the nav has no styling.
 That's why it is important to add a modifier class.
 In our example we are using the `.uk-nav-default` class.

 ***